Apptainer

 INFO: Creating SIF file...

 Here the docker:// prefix without a specific host following it is used to specify it should come from the default Docker Hub container registry.
-You could alternatively supply a hostname to tell it to use a different OCI compatiable container registry, such as Quay.io or Github Container Registry if the project you’re using needs that instead.
+You could alternatively supply a hostname to tell it to use a different OCI compatible container registry, such as Quay.io or Github Container Registry if the project you’re using needs that instead.

 Once you pull the image, it will create a new file in your current directory named lolcow_latest.sif.
 The image name is suffixed with _latest to denote which tag was used when creating it.
 In this case we did not specify a tag (tags can be used to denote specific versions), so it simply grabbed the latest.